 Mature (7-9 years): Consider this your dog's version of middle age.
 He's probably starting to slow down quite a bit, but he's still got it together for the most part.

 Senior (9+ years): This stage varies by breed.
 Senior dogs are in the last quarter of their life expectancies.
 This advanced stage occurs earlier for larger breeds than it will for smaller breeds, which tend to live longer.
-As seniors, dogs start to experience lethargy and age-related ailments like arthritis that make it difficult to move as well (or as frequently) as they used to.
+As seniors, dogs start to experience lethargy and age-related medical issues like arthritis that make it difficult to move as well (or as frequently) as they used to.

 Geriatric (from life expectancy on): When your dog reaches his life expectancy (which varies greatly by breed), he's officially geriatric.
 This stage is characterized by even more slowing down and more trips to the vet.
 Your dog can still live a healthy, happy life in his twilight years, but he'll need more support from you to keep his health in tip top shape.

-What is considered old age for dogs
+What is considered old age for dogs?

 Dogs are considered seniors when they enter the final quarter of their life.
 This varies greatly by breed.
 Smaller breeds, like Jack Russell terriers, might have a life expectancy of as long as 14 years, while larger breeds, like mastiffs, have average lifespans of just half that.